Reliefband Sport: Wearable Gamechanger For Motion Sickness Sufferers

 What’s In The Box

-Out of the small box, Reliefband Sport comes with a magnetic USB charger, rechargeable battery, wristband and foldable manual.
-On one side of the manual is an easy-to-understand quick start guide with full color images.
-On the other side is more detailed information, including safety info and troubleshooting.
-Additionally, the box also carries a 7.5 ml (.25 oz.) tube of conductivity gel.
-A dab of this hypo-allergenic gel should be applied to inside of the wrist.
+Out of the small box, Reliefband Sport comes with a magnetic USB charger, rechargeable battery, wristband, and foldable manual.
+On one side of the manual is an easy-to-understand quick-start guide with full-color images.
+On the other hand, there is more detailed information, including safety information and troubleshooting.
+The box also carries a 7.5 ml (.25 oz.) tube of conductivity gel.
+A dab of this hypo-allergenic gel should be applied inside the wrist.

 How To Use The Reliefband Sport

 Reliefband Sport must first be fully charged until all six LED lights are illuminated green.
-Then add gel to the underside portion of the wrist, between two tendons.
+Then, add gel between two tendons to the underside portion of the wrist.
 Once the device and band are comfortably in place, press the middle button to power on.

 After powering on, you’ll notice blue pulsing lights.
 By pressing once more, you’ll reach the first of six levels.
-You might feel a little tingle and by pressing up to the next levels, becomes more noticeable.
+You might feel a slight tingle, and pressing up to the following level, it becomes more noticeable.
 Keep pressing until you reach the desired level.
 The recommendation is to keep the device on as long as you have symptoms.

 Related: OWC’s USB-C Travel Dock E